The Inner Ecology of Leadership

 Who Is This For?

-It’s a strong fit for:
+It’s a strong fit if you:

 You do not need prior experience with shadow work.
 The course meets you where you are and supports you in deepening your capacity to lead from wholeness.